-Response to Armed Intruder Shooting at Your Building:
+Response to Armed Intruder Shooting near Your Building:

-Turn out the room lights and lay on the floor.
+Leave the building if you can do so safely.
+If you cannot leave the building, turn out the room lights lock or block the door and remain silent.
 Consider crawling to a hallway away from the intruder.